Alex Stamos

+Alex Stamos (born 1979) is a Greek-American cybersecurity expert and business leader working to improve the security and safety of the Internet.

+He is currently the chief security officer at Corridor, and a lecturer at Stanford University.
+Prior to this, he was the chief security officer at Facebook and Yahoo, the co-founder of iSEC Partners, and the founder of Stanford Internet Observatory.

-Alex Stamos is a Greek American computer scientist and adjunct professor at Stanford University's Center for International Security and Cooperation.
-He is the former chief security officer (CSO) at Facebook.
-His planned departure from the company, following disagreement with other executives about how to address the Russian government's use of its platform to spread disinformation during the 2016 U.S. presidential election, was reported in March 2018.
+His planned departure from Facebook, following disagreement with other executives about how to address the Russian government's use of its platform to spread disinformation during the 2016 U.S. presidential election, was reported in March 2018.

-Early life
+Early life and education

-Stamos grew up in Fair Oaks, California and graduated from Bella Vista High School in 1997.
+Born in 1979, Stamos grew up in Fair Oaks, California and graduated from Bella Vista High School in 1997.
 Stamos attended the University of California, Berkeley, where he graduated in 2001 with a degree in EECS.

 Career

 Stamos began his career at Loudcloud and, later, as a security consultant at @stake.

 iSEC Partners

 In 2004, Stamos co-founded iSEC Partners, a security consulting firm, with Joel Wallenstrom, Himanshu Dwivedi, Jesse Burns and Scott Stender.
 During his time at iSEC Partners, Stamos was well known for his research publications on vulnerabilities in forensics software and MacOS, Operation Aurora, and security ethics in the post-Snowden era.

 Stamos was an expert witness for a number of cases involving digital privacy, encryption, and free speech: